Remedial educators in private practice

 What our special education teachers can help with

 Our private remedial education services are tailored to the child’s age, academic level, and specific needs.
-The program is designed to support the child’s learning in a structured and realistic way.
+The intervention aims to support their learning in a structured and realistic way.

 A complementary approach to school and family

-Remedial education services in a private clinic do not replace the school environment.
+Remedial education services in a private clinic are not a substitute for the school environment.
 Rather, they complement it.
 This support provides a more personalized setting, with specific goals and an approach tailored to the child’s pace.

-When appropriate, remedial educators can work closely with parents and your child’s school.
-This collaboration with teachers helps make strategies more consistent and easier to apply in daily life.
+When appropriate, special education teachers can work closely with parents and your child’s school.
+This collaboration with teachers helps ensure that strategies are consistent and easier to implement in everyday life.

 CERC supports families in the Greater Montreal area, including Montreal, Laval, and Brossard.
-This proximity facilitates access to consistent support for young people who need more sustained guidance.
+This proximity makes it easier to provide consistent support to young people who need more intensive guidance.

 Why choose CERC?